socrata/dev.socrata.com/docs/verbs.md

 ### DELETE

 Use the HTTP DELETE method to remove data.
-Like POST and PUSH, you will need authentication.
+Like POST and PUT, you will need authentication.
 Again, see the [SODA Producer API](/publishers/soda-producer/soda-producer-basics.html) and [Authentication](/docs/authentication.html) sections for more information.